 - Heat atta/whole meal flour until light brown on a low flame.

-- Add ghee, nuts and cardamom powder, cook until dark brown
+- Add ghee, nuts and cardamom powder, cook for few minutes until the mixture has turned brown.

 5. Store atta ladoos in an air tight container,